The Sources APIDeprecated

-Source objects allow you to accept a variety of payment methods with one single API.
-They represent a customer’s payment instrument and can be used with the Stripe API to create payments.
-They can be charged directly or attached to customers for later reuse.
+Source objects allow you to accept a variety of payment methods with a single API.
+A source represents a customer’s payment instrument, and can be used with the Stripe API to create payments.
+Sources can be charged directly, or attached to customers for later reuse.

 Each payment method supported by the Sources API is defined by four key characteristics.
-The combination of these determine how a source is made chargeable and used in a charge request to complete a payment.
+The combination of these characteristics determines how a source is made chargeable, and how it is used in a charge request to complete a payment.

 - Pull or push: How the funds for the method of payment are transferred from your customer

-- Flow: The type of action your customer needs to take to authenticate the payment
+- Flow: The type of action your customer must take to authenticate the payment

-- Synchronous or asynchronous: Whether the resulting charge can be confirmed immediately or if it takes time
+- Synchronous or asynchronous: Whether the resulting charge can be confirmed immediately, or only after a delay

 Supported payment methods

-You can enable any payment methods available to you within the Dashboard.
-Activation is generally instantaneous and does not require any additional contract or lengthy process.
-The table below summarizes the payment methods currently supported and how they map to the key characteristics listed above with links to their specific guides.
+You can enable any payment method available to you within the Dashboard.
+Activation is generally instantaneous, and does not require additional contracts nor include a lengthy process.
+For a detailed listing, take a look at the available payment methods and their supported geographical regions.

 Pull or push of funds

-Each method of payment is categorized as either pull or push, depending on how the transfer of funds from the customer’s payment method takes place.
+Each method of payment is categorized as either pull or push, depending on how funds are transferred from the customer’s payment method.

-- Using a pull method, you debit the funds from the customer’s account after they have provided consent.
-Card payments are an example of a pull method—your customer’s card is debited when a payment is made (without requiring any customer interaction for subsequent debits).
+- Using a pull method, you debit the funds from the customer’s account after the customer has provided consent.
+Card payments are an example of a pull method: your customer’s card is debited when a payment is made, and no customer interaction is required for subsequent debits.

 - Using a push method, the customer sends the funds to you.
-Bitcoin is an example of a push method—your customer is provided a receiver address to send (push) the correct amount of bitcoin to.
-Once it’s confirmed that your customer has sent the funds to you, the source becomes chargeable and is ready to be used in a charge request.
-Other push payment methods such as iDEAL or SOFORT rely on a redirect for your customer to push the money to you directly from their online bank account.
+ACH Credit Transfers are an example of a push method: Your customer is provided with bank routing and account numbers to which they should send (push) the correct amount.
+Once it’s confirmed that your customer has sent the funds to you, the source becomes chargeable, and is ready to be used in a charge request.
+Other push payment methods, such as iDEAL or Sofort, rely on a redirect for your customer to push the money to you directly from their online bank account.
 Generally, push methods require a customer interaction for each payment.

 Flow for customer action

+flow parameter.
 Each method is categorized into one of the following flow types.
-Click on each to view the appropriate diagram above:

-Once a source becomes chargeable after the required flow has been completed, it must be used to make a charge request for the payment to be completed.
+Once the required flow has been completed and a source becomes chargeable, the source must be used to make a charge request for the payment to be completed.
 If not, the source is canceled and the customer’s authenticated payment is refunded automatically—no money is moved into your account.

 Single-use or reusable